RIAEvangelist/strong-type/README.md

 const is=new IsMy;

-//will throuw because 42 is not a Pizza Type
+//will throw because 42 is not a Pizza Type
 //and
 is.pizza(42)